-Your patients may experience wasting even when their HIV virus is controlled1,2
+Your patients may experience HIV-associated Wasting even when their virus is controlled

-Despite viral suppression, patients with HIV may suffer from unintentional weight loss, loss of lean body mass, and loss of physical endurance.
-These symptoms are hallmarks of HIV-associated wasting.2,3
+Despite viral suppression, patients with HIV may experience unintentional weight loss, loss of lean body mass, and loss of physical endurance.
+These symptoms are hallmarks of HIV-associated Wasting.1,2

-Use this site to explore some information about diagnosing and treating HIV-associated wasting (HIVW), as well as its underlying causes.
+Review this resource to explore information about diagnosing and treating HIV-associated Wasting, as well as its underlying causes.

 See the current options for treatment as well as nutrition and exercise recommendations for your patients.